Skip to content

 • Etc.

 Contrive and create as many opportunities as you can for your student to practice using the functional communication phrases.
-As you teach, monitor the frequency of negative behaviour – hopefully as the frequency of FCT increases, the frequency of negative behaviour decreases!
+As you teach, monitor the frequency of negative behavior – hopefully as the frequency of FCT increases, the frequency of negative behavior decreases!

 Check out our YouTube Video on using FCT!